Fall Sports Scoreboard — Sept. 8 - Portsmouth Daily Times

 The Lady Pirates scored six first-half times in a span of 17 minutes and 10 seconds, then tacked five more markers on from the 32:45 point to the 16-minute mark of the second stanza.

-Wheelersburg fired off 20 shots on goal, as West’s Larkin Roberts recorded several gutsy saves.
+Wheelersburg fired off 20 shots on goal, as West’s Laikyn Roberts recorded several gutsy saves.

 But all 29-strong Lady Pirates played, and simply were just too much for the youthful Lady Senators — a program still in their infancy.